kevinding0218/InterviewDocuments/Q and A/Java Multithread/LinkedLearning.md

 - Basic condition pattern invovles
 	- locking the mutex
 	- using a while loop to check if the condition we're looking for is true
-		- If not true, wai
+		- If not true, wait on the condition variable for another loop iteration
+		- if true, we'll continue pass the loop to execute the critical section of code
+	- finally release the lock
 ```
 mutex.lock();
 while(some condition is not true) {